 That said, a trust might not be the best option for all estate plans.
 If you don’t have many assets, need to establish a trust for a disabled loved one, or if your estate tax burdens are likely to be low, a trust may not be required.
 Ultimately, working with a trust lawyer in Palm Beach, Florida like Moran & Associates can help you understand which type of estate plan might be best for you.

 Moran & Associates is a trust law firm in Palm Beach, Florida that understands that each family’s estate planning situation will be unique.
 The type of trust you’ll need to establish will depend largely on your family’s needs.
 Consulting with a trust lawyer before you make a decision about which trust to use is a wise course of action.

 Putting in place a trustworthy trustee to manage your trust is also important.
 When established correctly, a trust can save you and your family money in taxes and probate expenses.
-It is important to establish a trust correctly and to take into account other aspects of your estate which may not be able to be included in a trust.
+It is important to establish a trust correctly, and to take into account other aspects of your estate unable to be included in a trust.

 Most people who use a trust as part of an estate plan also have a will in place and other estate planning documents to protect the entirety of their estate.
 Moran & Associates is a trust law firm in Palm Beach, Florida that can help you take all these factors into account.